-This article explains, for Sizmek Advertising Suite, how Sizmek counts Impressions, Ad Starts, Clicks, and Ad Requests to determine reasons for possible discrepancies.
+This article explains, for Sizmek Ad Suite, how Sizmek counts Impressions, Ad Starts, Clicks, and Ad Requests to determine reasons for possible discrepancies.

 Impression counting is client-side.
 When an ad request arrives at the server, the server logs the request.

-Sizmek Advertising Suite counts impressions when a single asset finishes loading and starts rendering.
+Sizmek Ad Suite counts impressions when a single asset finishes loading and starts rendering.

 3rd Party impression tags are fired immediately after Sizmek sends the impression to be loaded.

 Note: Since there is no code, tracking pixels impressions are counted as soon as the call reaches the server.

 Ad Start occurs when the ad is loaded into the end-user environment, for example, into the browser or mobile app.
 Sizmek reports the Ad Start only if the ad is fully loaded and only when Verification and Viewability are enabled.